Tanner Thorson: Camping World Truck Series

 In 2018, it was announced that Thorson would drive the No. 20 truck for Young's Motorsports in conjunction with Team Dillon Racing for the majority of the 2018 NCWTS schedule.

 Personal life

-Thorson sustained injuries in a traffic crash in the early hours of March 4, 2019.
-According to the California Highway Patrol, Thorson rear-ended a milk truck in a construction zone while driving the truck that carried his sprint car back from a race in Las Vegas, Nevada.
+Thorson is married to well known World of Outlaws Driver, Stevie Smiths daughter - Shaylee Smith (now Thorson).
+They reside in Broken Arrow, Oklahoma right outside of Tulsa.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)